abrightmoore/TrigonometryBot/README.md

 # Dependencies
 1. markovbot from @esdalmaijer.
 Use for witty conversation.
 Get it via: https://github.com/esdalmaijer/markovbot
 2. TwitterAPI by @boxnumber03.
 Wrapper to communicate via Twitter.
 Get it via: https://dev.twitter.com/resources/twitter-libraries
+3. I have not included my Twitter API keys.
+You put yours in a file called: AJB_TrigonometryBot_TwitterKeys.txt local to the script, with the order passed to the TwitterAPI constructor (basically the order on the form on Twitter's API form).
+Hit me up if you have issues.

 # How it works
 1. AJB_TrigonometryBot_v9.py is the main module.
 It connects to Twitter and manages the work/sleep cycle.
 This bot is lazy so it doesn't get kicked by Twitter.